csc-4330-amin-duc-kai-riley/4330-group-project/persona_scenarios_userstories.md

-I'm throwing up this doc just so that we can add things to the assignment due on the 30th as we think about our project.
-I know we'll eventually want to put this in a word doc, but this is a nice place to start. -Riley
+# Personas, Scenarios, and User Stories

-**At least two personas in your software application**
+## At least two personas in your software application

-**At least two scenarios in which your users will be interacting with your software application**
+## At least two scenarios in which your users will be interacting with your software application

 Scenario 1:
 ---------------------